edwiny/progref/java/java_standard_library.md

 Because this interface is a precise Map analog of SortedSet, all the idioms and code examples in The SortedSet Interface section apply to SortedMap with only trivial modifications.

+### Collection implementations

+* `Set` - `HashSet`
+    * Peformance: constant-time
+    * Good general purpose implemention
+    * Wrong iniital bucket size / capacity (default 16) can cause overheads.
+Pick a number that's about twice the size to which you expect the set to grow

+* `Set` - `TreeSet`
+    * Performance: log-time
+    * Value-ordered iteration
+* `Set` - `LinkedHashSet`
+    * Performane: nearly as fast as `HashSet`
+    * Insertion-order iteration
+* `Set` - `EnumSet`
+    * High performance for Enums
+    * Internally uses a bit vector.
+    * Supports range operations
+* `Set` - `CopyOnWriteArraySet`
+    * Mutative operations makes a new copy, so super thread safe
+    * Mutative operations require time proportional to the size
+    * Appropriate for sets often iterated but seldom changed, like event handlers with no duplication
+* `List` - `ArrayList`
+    * Performance: constant time
+    * General purpose
+    * Performance may be bad if you frequently insert items at the start, or deleting from the middle.
+* `List` - `LinkedList`
+    * Performance is better for insertion at the start or deletion from the middle (constant-time)
+    * Performance is worse for position access (linear time).
+* `List` - `CopyOnWriteArrayList`
+    * Super thread safe
+    * Use when change is infrequent, and traversal is frequent and potentially time-consuming.
+* `Map` - `HashMap`
+    * Performance: maximum speed
+    * No ordering
+* `Map` - `TreeMap`
+    * Performance: lowest
+    * Key based iteration order
+* `Map` - `LinkedHashMap`
+    * Performance: almost as good as HashMap
+    * Insertion based order
+    * Can double as cache - Can override ordering policy to order based on key access, with options to remove oldest entries (`removeEldestEntry`)
+* `Map` - `EnumMap`
+    *  If you want to map an enum to a value
+    * internally implemented as array
+* `Map` - `WeakHashMap`
+    *  allows a key-value pair to be garbage-collected when its key is no longer referenced outside of the WeakHashMap
+* `Map` - `IdentityHashMap`
+    * useful for topology-preserving object graph transformations, such as serialization or deep-copying.
+To perform such transformations, you need to maintain identity-based "node table" that keeps track of which objects have already been seen.
+    * performance: good
+* `Map` - `ConcurrentHashMap`
+    * highly concurrent, high-performance.
+Never blocks on retrievals
+    * drop-in replacement for `Hashtable`
+* `Queue` - `LinkedList`
+    * LinkedList implements the Queue interface.
+* `Queue` - `PriorityQueue`
+    * priority queue based on the heap data structure
+    * orders elements according to the order specified at construction time, which can be the elements' natural ordering or the ordering imposed by an explicit Comparator.
+    * poll, remove, peek, and element — access the element at the head of the queue.
+The head of the queue is the least element with respect to the specified ordering.
+If multiple elements are tied for least value, the head is one of those elements; ties are broken arbitrarily.
+* `BlockingQueue` - `LinkedBlockingQueue`
+    * optionally bounded FIFO blocking queue backed by linked nodes
+* `BlockingQueue` - `ArrayBlockingQueue`
+    * a bounded FIFO blocking queue backed by an array
+* `BlockingQueue` - `PriorityBlockingQueue`
+    * an unbounded blocking priority queue backed by a heap
+* `BlockingQueue` - `DelayQueue`
+    * a time-based scheduling queue backed by a heap
+* `BlockingQueue` - `SynchronousQueue`
+    * a simple rendezvous mechanism that uses the BlockingQueue interface
+* `TransferQueue` - `LinkedTransferQueue`
+    * a specialized BlockingQueue in which code that adds an element to the queue has the option of waiting (blocking) for code in another thread to retrieve the element.

 ### Aggregate Operations on Collections

 A pipeline is a sequence of aggregate operations.